varshan-4068/Neovim-Setup/README.md

 - A Beautiful Dashboard with [alpha.nvim](https://github.com/goolord/alpha-nvim)
 - Auto-completion of pairs like () using [nvim-autopairs](https://github.com/windwp/nvim-autopairs)
 - Beautiful Transparent Catppuccin Color scheme [Catppuccin](https://github.com/catppuccin/nvim)
+- Colorizing the hexadecimal color codes can be done with [nvim-colorizer](https://github.com/norcalli/nvim-colorizer.lua)
+- Pasting Images in .md (markdown) or other file formats can be done with [img-clip.nvim](https://github.com/HakonHarnes/img-clip.nvim)
+- Auto Saving the session can be done with [auto-save.nvim](https://github.com/Pocco81/auto-save.nvim)
+- Plugin used for practicing typing is [typr](https://github.com/nvzone/typr)
 - Commenting lines can be done with [Comment.nvim](https://github.com/numToStr/Comment.nvim)
 - Formatters for nvim via [conform.nvim](https://github.com/stevearc/conform.nvim)
 - Indenting a blankline can be done with [indent-blankline.nvim](https://github.com/lukas-reineke/indent-blankline.nvim)